pure-data/externals-howto/externals-HOWTO.md

 Adds the perform-routine `f` to the DSP-tree.
 The perform-routine is called at each DSP-cycle.

-The second argument`n` defines the number of following pointer-arguments
+The second argument `n` defines the number of following pointer-arguments

-Which pointers to which data are passes is not limited.
+Which pointers to which data are passed is not limited.
 Generally, pointers to the data space of the object and to the signal-vectors are reasonable.
 The length of the signal-vectors should also be passed to manipulate signals effectively.

+### dsp\_addv

+    void dsp_addv(t_perfroutine f, int n, t_int *vec);

+Adds the perform-routine `f` to the DSP-tree.
+The perform-routine is called at each DSP-cycle.

+The second argument, `n`, defines the number of arguments passed in the third argument `vec`.

+The third argument, `vec`, holds the pointers to the data to be passed to the perform routine `f`.

+This method performs the same operation as *dsp_add* but is more flexible because its array can be manipulated at run-time based on attributes of the object.
+This is how you would create an object with a variable amount of inputs and/or outputs.

 ### sys\_getsr